A patient man is always richer than an impatient one, even if the patient man has less money.

 If you can only see the short term, if you think only in terms of the here and now, then you are stuck in a one place.

 Perspective lets you measure your current plans against things that have already occurred and against your desires and aspirations for the future.
 Then and now, here and there, near and far, need and know, watch and wait—these are the dual optics that allow the patient man to see in stereo.
-The nearsighted person sees only the present; the fantasizer sees only an imaginary future and, more likely than not, trips over his mistakes trying to get there.
+The nearsighted person sees only the present; the fantasizer sees only an imaginary future and, more likely, trips over his mistakes trying to get there.

 Patience enables you to see the big picture.
 It helps you to make the most of today while building a better tomorrow.
 For that reason, it’s one of the most valuable equities of all, one that you should make every effort to acquire.
 The payoff will be worth it.